apple/apple-llvm-infrastructure-tools/docs/ContributingToTools.md

 ### Adding a new test suite

 A new test suite can be added by creating a subdirectory under `test/`.
-TODO: Let's make it easy to add them without modifying the makefile.

 ## Documentation